Hastian95/django_project/README.md

 Hello !
 This is web application created to help animals lovers find their own piece of world.
-Dogs and cats ( maybe more?), everything which need someone to take care.
+Dogs and cats ( maybe more?), everything which needs someone to take care.
 It is not business site.

 Few screens: